 - Simulation physicist — working with therapists and radiation oncologists to immobilize and CT patients in the most optimal setup for proton planning and delivery

-- Engage in clinically focused research and quality improvement projects in proton therapy
+- Engaging in clinically focused research and quality improvement projects in proton therapy

-- Provides hands-on and evaluated experience in all clinical aspects of radiation oncology physics of proton therapy
+- Hands-on and evaluated experience in all clinical aspects of radiation oncology physics of proton therapy

-- Ensures you are able to practice independently in proton therapy by the time you complete the program
+- Ability to practice independently in proton therapy by the time you complete the program

-- Offers research training and experience through mentored projects that culminate in the development of clinical protocols, conference presentations and peer-reviewed scientific publications
+- Research training and experience through mentored projects that culminate in the development of clinical protocols, conference presentations and peer-reviewed scientific publications

 Nationwide, there is continued growth in the area of proton therapy but relatively few educational opportunities in the field.
 Individuals graduating from this program are expected to be strong candidates for junior faculty and/or clinical positions at prominent proton therapy institutions around the country.